rfblock/Custom-Rich-Presence/README.md

 ====================
 Install Dependencies
 --------------------
-First, create a virtual environment by running `python3 -m venv .` Then, enable the virtual environment by running `Scripts\activate.bat` Finally, install the required dependencies with `py -m pip install flask pypresence`
+First, create a virtual environment by running `py -m venv .` Then, enable the virtual environment by running `Scripts\activate.bat` Finally, install the required dependencies with `py -m pip install flask pypresence`